 Have an area for school supplies and math manipulatives, a different space for your centers, and of course, a teacher area with your own personal materials and supplies.

 Where do you start?
 Use the free beginning of the year teacher checklist to help you get organized and save time.
 Let me also suggest Pinterest.
 It is a fantastic place to go for ideas and to see what you might like in your own classroom.
 Check out my Classroom Organization board for a ton of helpful ideas!

 If you can get a hold of your class list, LABEL EVERYTHING!

 Pick Classroom Management Strategies for the First Week

-Decide before the first week of school what your classroom management will look like.
-If the strategies you choose require certain materials, have those prepped and ready for the first week of school.
+Decide before the first week of school what your classroom management plan will look like.
+If the strategies you choose require certain materials have those prepped and ready for the first week of school.
 Spend a good chunk of the first week of school teaching your students those strategies.
 Practice and role-play different scenarios so they understand the expectations in your classroom.